"Contemplation seems to be about the only luxury that costs nothing"

 Travel costs in Cambodia are not high, although it is possible to spend a great deal of money if you desire.
 Hotel costs are on the high side for the region - the plethora of 4* and 5* hotels in Phnom Penh and Siem Reap charge international rates - but most local goods and services are cheap by developed world standards.

 There is a huge range of luxury hotels in Siem Reap, and an equally large number of guest houses.
-It is possible to pay a few dollars for a room with a fan in a hostel, or pay over a thousand dollars a night for some fantastic luxury hotels.
-The number of hotels in all price and comfort ranges means that competition can be fierce, especially in low season, and that comfortable guesthouse accommodation might cost $15-30, 3* hotel $40-80, rising to 5* at $150-300+.
+It is possible to pay a few dollars for a room with a fan, or pay over a thousand dollars a night for luxury hotel service of true international standard.

 Cambodia is an inexpensive place to travel

 Tipping is not usual in Cambodian culture, so is not necessarily expected in bars and restaurants.
 Tips are, however, very gratefully received.
 With the average Cambodian wage being little more than $1-2 a day, tips from tourists can make a real difference, so we do suggest rewarding good service.
 Typically, we round up a dollar or two depending on the bill.
+Guides typically receive $5-15 per person, per day, whie drivers typically receive $2-3 per person, per day.

 Peerless service standards and local positioning have made us the tour operator of choice by international luxury travel groups and discerning independent travellers to Angkor Wat, Cambodia and Southeast Asia.